The future of urban security: Urban planning and adoption of advanced technological solutions

 30-31 January 2023

 Rotterdam Hilton Hotel, Rotterdam

-We're thrilled to announce that the IMPETUS Project has culminated to these two amazing days.
-The Final Dissemination Event in Rotterdam, The Netherlands was an incredible success!
+We are delighted to announce that the IMPETUS Project successfully arranged these two amazing days.
+The Final Dissemination Event in Rotterdam, The Netherlands was an undoubted success!
 This event was organised with the support of the Secu4All project.
-Secu4All is coordained by Efus (European Forum for Urban Security) and their members, and funded by the European Union’s Internal Security Fund — Police.
+Secu4All is coordinated by Efus (European Forum for Urban Security) and their members, and funded by the European Union’s Internal Security Fund — Police.
 Some 70 participants from IMPETUS, COSSEC and Secu4All gathered to discuss the future of urban security - how to adopt advanced technological solutions in the urban planning and city daily live.

 Members of the research teams, representatives of interest organizations and representatives of the management of cities and municipal organizations discussed the progress and results of the research projects.
 They discussed the problems that accompany the adoption of new technologies and solutions and ways to overcome them.
 We also presented the Practitioner Guides, or training methodologies or exercises, and discussed how these can be suitable tools for further use of the project results.

 The core theme of the event was improving safety in public spaces in urban environments.
 The event had three main goals:

 1. Networking: To bring together actors in the field (the organising projects, other projects, municipalities, law enforcement, policy makers, …) to share results and experiences, and to establish co-operations for the future.

 2. Increasing awareness: Help stakeholders understand the potential and challenges of adopting technological and non-technological approaches to urban security by presenting and discussing what we have achieved and learned in IMPETUS, Secu4All and other projects.

 3. Moving forward: Explore ideas on how potential barriers to adoption of new approaches (including ethical concerns) can be overcome; identify what future steps are needed before the full potential can be realized.